 2 Keep your mind on the higher things, not on the things of earth.

 Be spiritually minded!

-Prayer: My Dear Heavenly Father, thank You for giving me Your own kind of peace in my born-again spirit.
-My Dear Holy Spirit, teach and help me to always be spiritually minded so that I may always enjoy and manifest this supernatural peace in my mind, emotions and body, in Jesus’ name.
+Prayer: My Dear Heavenly Father, thank You for giving me Your kind of peace in my born-again spirit.
+My Dear Holy Spirit, teach and help me to be spiritually minded always to enjoy and manifest this supernatural peace in my mind, emotions, and body, in Jesus’ name.
 Amen.